rumpeltux/ut2000-read/README.md

 screenshot is ready in the `foo.bin` file.
 It can be converted to PNG by issuing the following command.

-	python pd2png.py foo.bin foo.png
+* `python pd2png.py foo.bin foo.png`

-An optional third parameter can be used to specify a colormap, which transforms the 4-bit image to RGB values.
-The default is monochrome, but the format is straightforward enought for everyone to create new and better ones.
+Check `python pd2png.py -h` for optional parameters.
+You can specify a colormap which transforms the 4-bit image to RGB values.
+The default is a simple color map with light background, but the format is straightforward enought for everyone to create new and better ones.
 A colormap file must contain at least 16 lines, each containing three numbers (red, green, and blue values 0-255) separated by comma.
+You can optionally also magnify the resulting image.

+You can do everything in one step:

+* `python getshot.py | python pd2png.py - foo.png`

 License
 -------